wazuh/wazuh-documentation/source/user-manual/reference/statistics-files/ossec-analysisd-state.rst

 ossec-analysisd state file
 ==========================

-The name of the statistical file for **ossec-analysisd** is ``ossec-analysisd.state`` and it's located under the Wazuh installation directory in ``var/run/ossec-analysisd.state``.
+The statistical file for **ossec-analysisd** is ``ossec-analysisd.state`` and it's located under the Wazuh installation directory (``/var/ossec/var/run/ossec-analysisd.state``).

-This file shows the information relative to the status of the **Analysisd daemon**, displaying realtime data.
-It can help to analyse situations where you need to troubleshoot problems related on getting less events or alerts as expected.
+This file shows the information relative to the status of the **Analysisd daemon**, displaying real time data.
+It can help to analyse situations where you need to troubleshoot problems related to getting less events or alerts as expected.

 By default, this file is updated **every 5 seconds** but this interval can be changed with the ``analysisd.state_interval`` variable in the ``internal_options.conf`` file.
-For further information please visit the :doc:`internal configuration <../internal-options>` page.
+For further information please visit the :ref:`internal configuration <reference_internal_options>` page.

-.. note:: ``ossec-analysisd.state`` is **only** available in managers.
+.. note:: The ``ossec-analysisd.state`` statistical file is **only** available in managers.

+Below you can see an example file:

 .. code-block:: bash